 - If the features in your reference data have categories assigned to them or addresses associated with them, use the Create Locator tool and POI role to create a locator that you can use to search by the name of a place, category, address of the feature, or a combination of the place and address.

-- Adding a locator created with the Create Feature Locator tool to a composite locator should be treated with caution because field mapping of the Name feature locator role field may lead to unexpected behavior.
-A best practice is to use a locator created with the Create Locator tool based on the POI role instead.
+- Take caution when adding a locator created with the Create Feature Locator tool to a composite locator because field mapping of the Name feature locator role field may lead to unexpected behavior.
+It is recommended that you use a locator created with the Create Locator tool based on the POI role instead.

 - Locators created by this tool can be used in ArcGIS Pro 2.5 or later, Enterprise 10.8 or later, and as a locator service in ArcMap.
 Locators created by this tool cannot be used as a local locator in ArcMap.
 To use a locator locally in ArcMap, use the Create Address Locator tool with either the General - Gazetteer or General - Single Field address locator style.